 Styling and formatting data in charts

 You can access formatting options for the columns used in a chart.
-Just open the visualization settings (click on the gear in the bottom left of a chart next to Visualization).
+Just open the visualization settings by clicking on the Gear icon in bottom left.

 Options differ depending on the chart, and can include settings for the chart’s data, its display, and its axes.